open-telemetry/opamp-spec/specification.md

-The Server SHOULD populate the [connection_settings](#servertoagentconnection_settings) field when it sends the first ServerToAgent message to the particular Agent (normally in response to the first status report from the Agent), unless there is no OTLP backend that can be used.
+The Server SHOULD populate the [connection_settings](#servertoagentconnection_settings) field when it sends the first ServerToAgent message to the particular Agent (normally in response to the first status report from the Client), unless there is no OTLP backend that can be used.
 The Server SHOULD also populate the field on subsequent ServerToAgent if the destination has changed.
 If the destination is unchanged the connection_settings field SHOULD NOT be set.
 When the Agent